King and Country debate: Debate

 Digby addressed the packed chamber: "It is no mere coincidence that the only country fighting for the cause of peace, Soviet Russia, is the country that has rid itself of the war-mongering clique.
 The justification urged for the last war was that it was a war to end war.
 If that were untrue it was a dastardly lie; if it were true, what justification is there for opposition to this motion tonight?"

 Isis, a student magazine of the University of Oxford, reported that Digby had a "tub-thumping style of oratory which would be more appreciated in Hyde Park than in the Union".
 Hogg argued that the policy that Digby advocated would cause, not prevent, war.
-In his opinion, a powerful England was a factor for peace and a disarmed Britain would have no more influence for peace in Europe than it had in the Far East, with the Japanese invasion of Manchuria.
+In his opinion, a powerful Britain was a factor for peace and a disarmed Britain would have no more influence for peace in Europe than it had in the Far East, with the Japanese invasion of Manchuria.

 Joad delivered what was described as a "tour de force of pacifist rhetoric".
 He claimed that the motion really meant "that this House will never commit murder on a huge scale whenever the Government decided it should do so" and argued that although limited wars might have been justified in the past, the scale of destruction now possible with modern weapons meant that war had become unthinkable.
 Joad also postulated that any invasion of Britain could be defeated by a Gandhian campaign of nonviolence.

 All told, there were five opening speakers, nine others supporting the motion and ten against.
 Future Oxford Union President David Lewis was the eighth of the nine speakers in support of the motion.
 When the motion was put, President Frank Hardie declared it carried, 275 votes to 153.
 Digby went to shake hands with Hogg, but his opponent refused to do so.